-Rule Number Requirement Assurance/ Monitoring Compliance period G1.
-Drinking water suppliers demonstrating compliance against level 1 Rules must report to Taumata Arowai the water quality monitoring information set out in table 3.
-Monitoring As set out in table 3 G2.
-Drinking water suppliers demonstrating compliance against level 2 Rules must report to Taumata Arowai the water quality monitoring information set out in table 4.
-Monitoring As set out in table 4 G3.
+Rule number Requirement Rule type Compliance period G2.2 Drinking water suppliers following level 2 assurance rules must report annually- (a) whether they complied with each assurance rule during each calendar year; and (b) within 40 working days of the end of each calendar year; and (c) in an approved form.
+Rule inserted on 29 November 2024 Assurance 1 Year G3.
 Drinking water suppliers demonstrating compliance against level 3 Rules must report to Taumata Arowai the water quality monitoring information set out in tables 5, 6 and 7.
-Monitoring As set out in tables 5, 6 and 7 G4.
-Reporting against Level 1, level 2 and level 3 monitoring rules that are not included in tables 3, 4, 5, 6, and 7 must be made to Taumata Arowai annually within 40 working days of the end of each calendar year.
-Monitoring As set out in the relevant rules G5.
-Drinking water suppliers demonstrating compliance with level 2 and level 3 Rules, must report to Taumata Arowai on their performance against all assurance rules annually within 40 days of the end of each calendar year.
-Assurance 1 Year G6.
+Assurance As set out in tables 5, 6 and 7 G4.
+Drinking water suppliers reporting against level 3 monitoring rules that are not included in tables 5, 6, and 7 must report annually within 40 working days of the end of each calendar year.
+Rule replaced on 29 November 2024 Assurance As set out in the relevant rules G5.
+Drinking water suppliers demonstrating compliance with level 3 rules, must report on their performance against all assurance rules annually within 40 days of the end of each calendar year.
+Rule replaced on 29 November 2024 Assurance 1 Year G6.
 All samples collected from drinking water supplies for monitoring that are analysed by laboratories, must be labelled with the unique source, treatment plant, distribution zone, or Water Carrier Service identifier allocated by Taumata Arowai, to show where the sample was collected from and the time and date that the sample was collected.
-Assurance 1 Year G7.
-Drinking water suppliers must take reasonably practicable steps to ensure that samples for E. coli , Assurance 1 year
+Assurance 1 Year G7 .
+Drinking water suppliers must take reasonably practicable steps to ensure that samples for E. coli , total coliforms, or other microbiological contaminants are delivered to a laboratory within 24 hours of the sample being collected, and at a water temperature that is no higher than the water temperature at the time of sampling but above zero degrees Celsius.
+Assurance 1 year